interact-rs/interact/doc/src/examples/alacritty.md

 # Alacritty

-By enabling Interact for a program such as Alacritty, we can probe and modify its state while it runs (for example, the cursor's position).
+By enabling Interact for a program such as Alacritty, we can probe and modify its state while it runs (for example, modify the cursor's position from the Interact prompt).

 ### Summary of changes